k3jph/k3jph.github.io/ancestry.md

   </div>
 </div>

-The propensity of hereditary socities to use solid red ribbons may make this difficult.
+The propensity of hereditary societies to use solid red ribbons may make this difficult.

 ### Precedence Among Hereditary Societies